Philippe-dev/related/README.md

 * *a PHP file, which will be executed on public side.
 It may be used for example to create a contact form.*
 * *or any HTML file, even containing Dotclear's template tags, which will be executed on public page as well.*

+*A widget allows to display links to these included pages in your blog's navaigation menu*